This is a guide covering everything you need to know about fill light and how it plays its part in the three-point lighting setup.

 Comedy, romantic, or commercial scenes will often use the most amount of fill light to illuminate the scene, object, and subject’s face.
 There is a minimal amount of contrast and shadows here.

-You can take TV Shows as an example, they always make sure to fully fill the shadows of the actor’s face.
-It keeps the lighthearted comedy vibrancy alive.
+Take TV Shows as an example.
+They always make sure to fully fill the shadows of the actor’s face, keeping the lighthearted comedy vibrancy alive.

 The more dramatic scenes where the peak of the MAX will use little to no fill light.